rjd14me/Task-Tracker/README.md

 - List tasks with optional status filtering (todo, in-progress, done)
 - JSON storage in `data/tasks.json`
 - Track the date the tasks were added (DD/MM/YYYY).
+- Allow users to input a due by date, no defaulting to no due date if no input

 ## Key skills demonstrated
 - Command-line UX: argparse subcommands plus an interactive REPL prompt.